LanceMcCarthy/GoldenClouds/index.md

 ### Guest Camera Access

-We also provide you with access to the Home assistant system for the house.
-This lets you access the house lighting, controls the cameras (for privacy mode), lighting and more.
+We also provide you with access to the [Home Assistant] system for the house.
+This lets you access and control the house lighting, the camera's privacy mode, and more.
 This will be available to you between check-in until check-out.

 1. Click this link => [Golden Clouds - Home Assistant](https://ha.goldenclouds.dvlup.com) and login:
     * **Username**: `guest`
     * **Password**: `provided-during-check-in`
+    * *Note: If you are using your phone, the first time you open it, the site might recommend using the app instead... just click "no/cancel" and use the website instead.*
 2. Operating **Privacy Mode**
     1. Click the little eye icon to enable or disable Privacy Mode
     2. Wait ~5 seconds for the mode to be applied to the device.
 In this screenshot, the camera on the left has Privacy Mode turned on.
       * ![HA home page](https://user-images.githubusercontent.com/3520532/185434001-62ca3173-6636-4ef5-a6aa-6066d0d3f197.png)
       * ![privacy mode](https://user-images.githubusercontent.com/3520532/185434308-c15c4f63-29b9-44f7-9987-867001ae20e0.png)

 If you have any questions or concerns, please *do not remain silent*!
-Message Lance and he will respond quickly to answer all your questions... we want you to have an enjoyable stay and good communication is a major factor.
+Voice your questions/concerns to Lance and he will address all your concerns... we want you to have an enjoyable stay and good communication is a major factor.

 ## Food Recommendations